 This makes for an easy sugar-free dessert that my children love.

-Sugar-free meringue roulade can also be filled with whipped cream, sweetened cream cheese, whipped coconut cream and any berries that you prefer.
+Sugar-free meringue roulade can also be filled with plain whipped heavy cream, sweetened cream cheese, whipped coconut cream, and any low-sugar berries that you prefer.

 Why not drizzle 90% cacao chocolate over the roulade for a decadent dinner party dessert?